Polynomial Width is Sufficient for Set Representation with High-dimensional Features

-\paragraph{Complex Domain.} The upper bounds in Theorem \ref{thm:main} is also true to complex features up to a constant scale.
+\textbf{Permutation Equivariance.} Permutation-equivariant functions (cf. Definition \ref{def:permute_equivariance}) are considered as a more general family of set functions.
+Our main result does not lose generality to this class of functions.
+By Lemma 2 of \citet{wang2022equivariant}, Theorem \ref{thm:main} can be directly extended to permutation-equivariant functions with \textit{the same lower and upper bounds}, stated as follows: \begin{theorem}[Extension to Equivariance] For any permutation-equivariant function $f: \real^{N \times D} \rightarrow \real^N$, there exists continuous functions $\phi: \real^{D} \rightarrow \real^{L}$ and $\rho: \real^{D} \times \real^{L} \rightarrow \real$ such that $f(\Mat{X})_j = \rho\left(\Mat{x}^{(j)}, \sum_{i \in [N]} \phi(\Mat{x}^{(i)})\right)$ for every $j \in [N]$, where $L \in [N(D+1), N^5 D^2]$ when $\phi$ admits LP architecture, and $L \in [ND, N^4D^2]$ when $\phi$ admits LE architecture. \end{theorem} \textbf{Complex Domain.} The upper bounds in Theorem \ref{thm:main} is also true to complex features up to a constant scale.
 When features are defined over $\complex^{N \times D}$, our primary idea is to divide each channel into two real feature vectors, and recall Theorem \ref{thm:main} to conclude the arguments on an $\real^{N \times 2D}$ input.
 All of our proof strategies are still applied.
-This result directly contrasts to Zweig and Bruna's work \cite{zweig2022exponential} whose main arguments were established on complex numbers.
-We show that even moving to the complex domain, polynomial length of $L$ is still sufficient for the DeepSets architecture \cite{zaheer2017deepset}.
-We state a formal version of the theorem in the supplementary material.
+This result directly contrasts to \citeauthor{zweig2022exponential}'s work whose main arguments were established on complex numbers.
+We show that even moving to the complex domain, polynomial length of $L$ is still sufficient for the DeepSets architecture \citep{zaheer2017deepset}.
+We state a formal version of the theorem in Appendix \ref{sec:ext_complex}.